Hours of Operation:

 The Macoupin County Public Transportation wants all passengers to have a safe and pleasant ride.
 All passengers should be aware of the following:

-- Have fare (exact change, please), or pass ready when you enter the bus.
-Deposit the proper fare into fare box or show your pass.
-All seniors will be given a fare envelope for their suggested donation at their discretion.
+- Have fare (exact change, please) ready when you enter the bus.
+Deposit the proper fare into the fare box.
+All seniors (60+) will be given a fare envelope for their suggested donation for in county rides for anonymous donation.

 - Macoupin County Public Transportation has a zero tolerance for possession of and/or consumption of alcohol use or illegal drugs either before or after boarding our buses.
 The driver may refuse passage to anyone who appears intoxicated, is overly aggressive or abusive, or otherwise disruptive to other passengers or the driver.
 In the event of a passenger exhibiting any unacceptable behavior, the driver may eject the offender from the bus at the earliest safe location and/or summon law enforcement.

-- Carry-ons must weigh less than twenty (25) pounds with a limit of 15 grocery bags per adult.
+- Carry-ons must weigh less than twenty (20) pounds with a limit of 15 grocery bags per scheduled client.
+Persons riding solely as escorts are not allotted carry-on items.

 - MCPT is not responsible for lost or stolen items.

-- Service animals are allowed and must be in proper restraints.- A service animal is any guide dog, signal dog, or any other animal individually trained to work or perform tasks for an individual with a disability, including, but not limited to, guiding individuals with impaired vision, alerting individuals with impaired hearing to intruders or sounds, providing minimal protection or rescue work, pulling a wheelchair, or fetching dropped items.
+- Service animals are allowed and must be in proper restraints.
+A service animal is any guide dog, signal dog, or any other animal individually trained to work or perform tasks for an individual.

-- Please remain seated and seatbelts must be worn at all times while the vehicle is in motion.
+- Please remain seated.
+Seatbelts must be always worn while the vehicle is in motion.

 - All children must be in proper child restraint seats as required by Illinois State Laws.